 How To Use Clubhouse To Grow Your Business

-Dependent on where you are, it’s been a long while since we’ve had any real freedoms to socialise properly (remember crowds anybody?), which is precisely why the exclusive invite-only app Clubhouse has skyrocketed in popularity since launching in April last year.
+Depending on where you are, it’s been a long while since we’ve had any real freedom to socialize properly (remember crowds, anybody?), which is precisely why the exclusive invite-only app Clubhouse has skyrocketed in popularity since launching in April last year.

 For those not in the know, the Clubhouse app is becoming more mystifying by the day, particularly because there’s no audio of the chats available due to their strict (and very welcome) privacy rules.